Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ## Delete dashboard

-Delete a dashboard that is no longer needed to keep track of the other dashboards.
+Delete a dashboard that you no longer need in order to keep track of the other dashboards.
 Be aware that you cannot undo the deletion.

 #### Prerequisites